-The EU General Data Protection Regulation (GDPR) – a new Europe-wide data protection law that will supersede national laws such as the UK Data Protection Act (DPA) – will affect every organisation that processes EU citizens’ personally identifiable information (PII) when it comes into force in just two years.
+The EU General Data Protection Regulation (GDPR) – a new Europe-wide data protection law that will supersede national laws such as the UK Data Protection Act (DPA) – will affect every organisation that processes EU residents’ personally identifiable information (PII) when it comes into effect in just two years.

 GDPR and Brexit